omersha/omersha.github.io/_laws-sausages-and-convnets/quasilinearity.md

 {% endhighlight %}

 <div><p>
-This may seems restrictive, but since whole performing batch-training, weights of a convolutional layer are fixed for the while batch - this is actually the most common and natural setting in which convolutions are used within CNNs.
+This may seems restrictive, but since whole performing batch-training, weights of a convolutional layer are fixed for the whole batch - and this is actually the most common and natural setting in which convolutions are used within CNNs.
 </p></div>